stabix/stabix/doc/data_from_paper.rst

 .................

 Cui et al. analyzed slip transfer in proton-irradiated 13Cr15Ni stainless steel (fcc structure), using in situ TEM deformation [#Cui_2014]_.
-In this work, two bicrystals with respectively a misorientation angle of 60° and 40° and a misorientation axis of [1, 1, -1] and [1, 0, 1] are characterized.
+In this work, two bicrystals with respectively a misorientation angles of 60° and 40° and a misorientation axis of [1, 1, -1] and [1, 0, 1] are characterized.
 Dislocation/grain boundary interactions are analysed and knowing the incoming system, the magnitude of residual dislocation Burgers vector is plotted in function of possible outgoing systems.
 Calculations are reproduced using the |matlab| toolbox and obtained values are compared to Cui's results (see Figure 4).